-If the informal resolution process fails, then the student may initiate a formal complaint within 10 College business days.
+If the informal resolution process is unsuccessful, the student should initiate a formal complaint within 10 College business days.
 The complaint process begins with the Student Liaison.
-The role of the Student Liaison is to help the student guide themselves through the complaint process.
-The Student Liaison does not serve as a representative or advocate but as a guide.
-Guidance will include connecting students with the appropriate office or College official, providing appropriate forms, making recommendations for incident documentation, and connecting students with helpful resources.
+The role of the Student Liaison is to help guide the student through the complaint process.
+Guidance will include connecting students with the appropriate office or College official, providing assistance in completing the appropriate forms, making recommendations for incident documentation, and connecting students with helpful resources throughout the process.

 The formal complaint process begins by completing the Formal Complaint Form, which can be obtained from the Student Liaison.
-Formal complaints are taken seriously by the College; as a result, frivolous or harassing complaints can result in discipline.
-The formal complaint must be in writing and includes:
+Formal complaints are taken seriously by the College.
+Frivolous or harassing complaints can result in discipline.
+The formal complaint must be in writing and should include:

-- Name, address, student identification number, and telephone number of the student filing the complaint - Name, employment position, and any other known information about the student or College employee against whom the complaint is filed. - Affirmation that an informal resolution attempt has failed. - Date of the failure of the informal resolution attempt. - Dates of the alleged incident(s) - A written description of the alleged improper conduct, along with any supporting documents or statements;

-- Names of possible witnesses. - Description of a satisfying resolution or remedy. - Signature and date of the student filing the complaint.
+- name, address, student identification number, and telephone number of the student filing the complaint - name, employment position, and any other known information about the student or College employee against whom the complaint is filed - when appropriate, acknowledgement that the informal resolution attempt was unsuccessful - documentation of the failed informal resolution attempt - dates of the alleged incident(s) - written description of the alleged improper conduct, along with any supporting documents or statements - names of possible witnesses - description of a satisfying resolution or remedy - signature and date of the student filing the complaint